Choco-Story Brugge

 Choco-Story, the Chocolate Museum in Bruges, Belgium, is located in the sixteenth-century "Huis de Crone" building on Sint-Jansplein (at the intersection of Wijnzakstraat and Sint-Jansstraat) in central Bruges.
 This building was originally the home of a wine tavern.
 It later housed a bakery and, most recently, a furniture making shop.

 Choco-Story was opened by Eddy Van Belle and his son, Cédric.
 The two are also the owners of Belcolade, a family-owned chocolate business.

 Museum visitors can watch chocolate being made.

-Аdditionally, a section of the museum is dedicated to the health benefits of chocolate.
+Additionally, a section of the museum is dedicated to the health benefits of chocolate.